drublic/slider/CONTRIBUTE.md

-# Contributing to Orbit
+# Contributing to Slider

-If you got something that's worth including into the project please [submit a Pull Request](https://github.com/drublic/orbit/issues) or [open an issue](https://github.com/drublic/orbit/issues) for further discussion.
+If you got something that's worth including into the project please [submit a Pull Request](https://github.com/drublic/slider/issues) or [open an issue](https://github.com/drublic/slider/issues) for further discussion.

 [@necolas](https://github.com/necolas) [wrote down some good guidelines](https://github.com/necolas/issue-guidelines) for contributing to his projects.
 Please keep these in mind when contributing to this project. <3